 Katherine Nairne attracted great public attention on being convicted of her crime.
 She was associated by marriage to some respectable families.
 She had poisoned her husband and had physical liaison with his brother, who was her associate in the murder.
 She was held in the Old Tolbooth.
 Her sentencing was delayed due to her pregnancy.
 For several days leading up to the jail birth of the child, Katherine Nairne and her midwife instigated a cunning plan.
 The midwife pretended to have extreme toothache.
 She came and went from the jail each day with her head enveloped in shawls and flannels.
 She groaned as if she were at death’s door herself with pain.
 The jailer became so familiar with this routine that he paid her no further attention.

-Katherine Nairne one evening came down in her stead, enacting the same routine, holding her head down upon her hands in supposed agony.
+Another Old Tolbooth jail Edinburgh method of escape was deployed by the wealthy family of Katherine Nairne.
+One evening Katherine came down in her stead, enacting the same routine, holding her head down upon her hands in supposed agony.
 The inner doorkeeper, not quite so unconscious of the trick as presumed, gave her a hearty thump on the back as she left and called her a howling old Jezebel.
 Katherine managed to refrain herself from response, instead heading straight into her awaiting coach.
 The coachman had orders from her relations that in the event of pursuit he was to drive straight into the sea I order that she might drown herself.
-A fate much preferred to the public shame of an execution.
+A fate much preferred to the public shame of an execution!

-Hear more wonderful tales of an Edinburgh centuries past on a tour with me.
-See the main pages of this website.
+Hear more wonderful tales of an Edinburgh centuries past on a private tour with me

 Fraser Paterson FSA Scot